TCJA-SNN: Temporal-Channel Joint Attention for Spiking Neural Networks: Methodology

 \subsection{Leaky Integrate and Fire Model}

-Dating back to 1907 \cite{lapicque1907louis}, the Leaky-Integrate-and-Fire (LIF) model accumulates the membrane voltage by integrating the external input.
-Compared with other biological neuron models, the LIF model consumes the lowest computational cost while possessing some biological properties, making it suitable for simulating large-scale SNNs.
-It can be described by a differential function \cite{wu2019direct}:
+Various spiking neuron models have been proposed to simulate the functioning of biological neurons~\cite{izhikevich2003simple,gerstner2002spiking}, and among them, the Leaky-Integrate-and-Fire (LIF) model~\cite{lapicque1907louis} achieves a commendable balance between simplicity and biological plausibility.
+The membrane potential dynamics of a LIF neuron can be described as~\cite{wu2019direct}:

-where $\tau$ denotes a time constant, $V(t)$ represents the membrane potential of the neuron at time $t$, and $I(t)$ represents the input from the presynaptic neurons, the product of a weight $W$ and a spiking input $X(t)$, which accomplished by convolutional or fully-connected layer.
+where $\tau$ denotes a time constant, $V(t)$ represents the membrane potential of the neuron at time $t$, and $I(t)$ represents the input from the presynaptic neurons.
 For better computational tractability, the LIF model can be described as an explicitly iterative version \cite{roy2019towards}: